-- categories A and B Two-month periods, applicable to traders with a turnover below ZWL4,000,000 - category C One-month periods, applicable to traders with a turnover above ZWL1,000,000 or high-risk traders, regardless of turnover - category D Any other tax period (except if the Category C tax period was allocated to the registered operator).
-Category D may be applied for by the farming, pastoral and agricultural sector
+- categories A and B Two-month period, applicable to traders with a turnover below ZWL100,000,000.
+The threshold is with effect from 1 September 2022. - category C One-month period, applicable to traders with a turnover above ZWL110,000,000 or high-risk traders, regardless of turnover.
+The threshold is with effect from 1 September 2022. - category D Any other tax period (except if the Category C tax period was allocated to the registered operator).
+Category D may be applied for by the farming, pastoral, and agricultural sector.
+The threshold for this category is an amount that does not exceed ZWL50,000 with effect from 1 September 2022.